 You may have a look at topics from previous Literature Seminar presentations by other students to find a suitable research topic for you, or contact your mentor to ask for guidance or lecturers of courses that have peaked your interest during your studies.

-Then a presentation date for your seminar talk will be scheduled.
+After the Advisory Meeting and sending the form, a presentation date for your seminar talk will be scheduled.
 Please make sure that your supervisor is present during your talk and that you have requested the corresponding examination form issued by the examination office prior to your presentation.

 Research projects and supervision from external institutions